MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/encryption-upgrade.md

 **Problem:** If the backup/restore steps above aren't followed, changing SQL Server 2022 Analysis Services service account can cause the service to fail to start.

-The following message in the Log\msmdsrv.log file indicates the service is unable to start because the service account has been changed:
+The following message in the Log\msmdsrv.log file indicates the service is unable to start because the service account was changed:

 "**Server Gen2 cryptokey is not present, but server assembly object System is set to use server gen2 cryptokey.
 Terminating server.
 (Source: \\?\C:\Program Files\Microsoft SQL Server\MSAS16.MSSQLSERVER\OLAP\Log\msmdsrv.log, Type: 1, Category: 289, Event ID: 0x4121005C**"